docs-mj/docs-mj.github.io/content/docs/websites_for_beginners.md

 my [GitHub repository](https://github.com/docs-mj/docs-mj.github.io), and can be viewed by anyone.
 Due to how hosting a website through [GitHub Pages](https://pages.github.com/) works, my website is stored in `docs`, not the default `public`.
-Otherwise, it is a fully completed project, and should give you an insight into how static websites work through simple, yet distinctly elegant means.
+Otherwise, it is a fully standard project, and should give you an insight into how static websites work through simple, yet distinctly elegant means.